eindiran/urbane/README.md

 ```

 The pattern `,>,` is a common pattern in Brainfuck programs as it captures a value in the first cell, then moves to the second cell, and captures a second value there.

-This program uses the first cell as a kinf of "for"-loop construct: while the value in the first cell is not zero, it adds cell 2 to cell 3 and decrements cell 1.
+This program uses the first cell as a kind of "for"-loop construct: while the value in the first cell is not zero, it adds cell 2 to cell 3 and decrements cell 1.

+---

+###### Add 2 numbers
-_Add 2 numbers_: This program takes in two integers from STDIN and adds them.
+This program takes in two integers from STDIN and adds them.
 ```brainfuck
 ,>,
 [